Skip to main content

 Symptoms - Tinnitus

-Tinnitus is the name for hearing noises that are not caused by an outside source.
-They come from inside your body.
+Tinnitus is the name for hearing noises that come from inside your body.
+They are not caused by an outside noise.

-It's not usually a sign of any serious conditions and generally improves over time.
-There are treatments that can help.
+It's not usually a sign of anything serious and generally resolves over time.

-It can affect people of all ages, including children.
-But it's more common in people aged over 65.
+It can affect anyone, including children.
+But it's more common in people age 65 and older.

 Symptoms of tinnitus